RonaldPDV/nagiosDB2/Scripts.md

 ## Extra

  * The quantity of messages (blank lines) and lines can be retrieved.
 This could give you an idea of how big is the file.
+ * If you get a message like this `File permissions are wrong '/tmp/last_date_check_db2diag__home_db2inst1_'` in the output, then you should go to the /tmp directory and delete the file, or change its permissions (write to all).